What Is Change Management ?

 In business, especially a well-established business, the only real constant is change.
 Whether speaking of ongoing projects, goals, initiatives, or basic operations, every organization sets out with strategies in place to get where they want to be.
 Yet, those strategies are consistently evolving due to rapidly changing consumer/client demands, so changes must be implemented in order to stay efficient and relevant.

-If the employees that make up the workforce are not able to adjust to digital changes, overall objectives set forth by the company can be totally unreachable.
-For successful transitions, employees need to be able to embrace new technological methodologies or digital processes.
-Therefore, change management when migrating to new software platforms or solutions is a vital part of actually reaching the desired results.
+If the workforce is not able to adjust to digital changes, overall objectives set forth by the company can become unreachable.
+For successful transitions, employees need to be able to embrace new technologies and digital processes.
+Therefore, change management, when migrating to new software platforms or solutions, is no longer a nice to have, it’s a necessity to actually enable desired results.

 Change Management with Digital Adoption Explained

-- Trading an outdated digital work interface to an interface better suited for modern work processes
+- Trading an outdated digital work experience to an experience better suited for modern work processes, i.e., replacing the electronic submittal of excel-based expense reports for an application dedicated to this function, such as Concur.

 4 Telling Facts About Change Management